ubc-library-rc/gis-with-R/content/5-point-pattern.md

 Like the quadrat density, the kernel approach computes a localized density for subsets of the study area.
 Unlike its quadrat density counterpart, the sub-regions overlap, which produces a smoothly curved surface over each point.

+spatstat provides the `density` to obtain the kernel density of a set of points: